pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If you want to create an order for the date right away, check the box next to "Create order".
 Click the :btn:Continue: button.

+If you checked the box next to "Create order", then the next page allows you to enter details for that order.
+If you unchecked the box next to "Create order", then pretix will skip this page.

+Enter the "Amounts" of products to sell through that order and a price for each of the products.
+You may also enter an "Email address" to be associated with the order.
+Then, click the :btn:Continue: button.

+On the last step of the quick entry, select the resources necessary for the date.
+The required properties are listed below the field.
+Then, click the :btn:Save: button.
+If you created an order, then you will land on the page for that order.
+If you did not create an order, then you will land on the scheduling dashboard.